If your little one is consistently peeing through their diaper overnight then it can be particularly frustrating.

 If your baby boy is peeing through their diaper, it may be a good idea to reposition their diaper before bed.

-By moving their diaper slightly higher, towards their belly button, there is a greater chance that their pee will be caught and absorbed by the diaper.
+By moving their diaper slightly higher, towards their belly button, there is a greater chance that their pee will be caught and absorbed.

 It’s also worth checking the fabric by your child’s legs is pulled out and away, and that it’s not bunched up at all.